 The love of homesteading never left me, but there was so little time to find time for it as I continued to jump through hoops in the rat race.

-After my first husband, a really good man, died young and unexpectedly, I decided my daughter and I needed a change not just of scenery, but an entire lifestyle reboot.
+After my first husband, a really good man, passed away young and unexpectedly, I decided my daughter and I needed a change not just of scenery, but an entire lifestyle reboot.

 I had an insatiable craving to focus keenly on the simple and most important things, to reconnect with nature, and make sure my daughter’s had full exposure to such life, as well.